 There will be a tapered reduction in your annual allowance from £40,000 to £10,000 if your income (including the value of any pension contributions) exceeds £150,000 and if your income exceeds £110,000 (excluding the value of any pension contributions).
 For these purposes, a minimum allowance of £10,000 will apply should your income be £210,000 or more.

 Should your total pension contributions for the tax year exceed your annual allowance plus any available brought forward relief from earlier years you will incur an Annual Allowance Charge.
-If the charge is more than £2,000, you may ask your pension provider to pay HM Revenue & Customs for you out of your pension pot, but you must tell them to do so before 31 July in the year following the year in which the tax year to which the annual allowance charge relates ended.
-Put simply, for the 2018/19 charge, you have until 31 July 2020 to notify the scheme.
+If the charge is more than £2,000, and this has arisen because your pension contributions exceeded £40,000, you can ask your pension provider to pay HM Revenue & Customs for you out of your pension pot, but you must tell them to do so before 31 July in the year following the year in which the tax year to which the annual allowance charge relates ended.
+Put simply, for the 2019/20 charge, you have until 31 July 2021 to notify the scheme.
+If the charge has arisen because your pension contributions did not exceed £40,000 but, instead, exceeded the tapered annual allowance or the money purchase annual allowance you may still ask the pension scheme to pay the charge for you out of the pension pot, but they do not have to do this and the scheme may have it’s own deadline for you to request this.

-Consider making a pension contribution for a non-earning spouse/civil partner or child.
-The maximum net payment that may be made will be £2,880 but HM Revenue & Customs will increase this to £3,600.
+You could consider making a pension contribution for a non-earning spouse/civil partner or child before the end of the tax year.
+The maximum net payment that may be made will be £2,880 and HM Revenue & Customs will increase this to £3,600.

 Pension savers aged 55 or older may flexibly access their pension savings.
 Currently, 25% of the savings may be received free of tax with the rest being treated as taxable income subject to income tax at your marginal rate.
 It is possible to take the entire savings pension as a lump sum or draw down on the savings over a number of years.
-Care must be taken and you should always consider the effect that drawing on your pension will have on your tax position.
+Care must be taken and you should always consider the effect that drawing on your pension will have on your tax position and the ability to make future pension contributions.

 Did you know that you can get tax relief for any gifts to charity if you make a Gift Aid declaration?
 You make your gift to the charity out of taxed income and the charity is able to claim back basic rate tax on the value of the gift.
-Higher rate and additional rate taxpayers are able to also obtain higher rate tax relief on the gift so ensure that the donation is made by the spouse/civil partner who pays the highest rate of tax.
+Higher rate and additional rate taxpayers are also able to obtain higher rate or additional rate tax relief on the gift, therefore, you should ensure that the donation is made by the spouse/civil partner who pays the highest rate of tax.

 Gifts to charity are made free of Inheritance Tax, so remembering a charity in your Will can reduce the IHT that will be paid on your estate.

 Each individual has an annual exemption for Capital Gains Tax (CGT) purposes.
-For 2018/2019 the exemption is £11,700 and this is the amount of gains that may be made tax free this year.
-You may wish to review your chargeable assets and consider making disposals to realise gains before 6 April 2019 to utilise the exemption for the 2018/2019 tax year before this allowance is lost or to realise gains to mop up any capital losses.
+For 2019/2020 the exemption is £12,000 and this is the amount of gains that may be made tax free this year.
+If you have not already used your annual exemption for the tax year, you may wish to consider doing so now.
+You should review your chargeable assets (for example, stocks and shares) and consider making disposals before 6 April 2020 to realise capital gains and utilise the annual exemption for the tax year before it is lost.

 It is not possible to “bed and breakfast” shares by selling shares at a gain and immediately buying the shares back, as there are rules to prevent this from being effective.
 Instead, you could consider buying the shares back after 30 days, or immediately repurchasing the shares by your spouse/ civil partner or within your ISA.

-A husband and wife, or civil partners, each have their own annual exemptions.
-Transferring assets between them may mean that they can both make gains of £11,700 tax free.
+A husband and wife, or civil partners, each have their own annual exemptions, therefore, transferring assets with a spouse or civil partner may mean that you can each make gains of £12,000 tax free for 2019/20.
 Ideally, you should leave as much time as possible between making the transfer and the sale.

-CGT is payable on 31 January after the end of the tax year in which a disposal is made.
-You could delay a significant disposal until after 5 April 2019 to delay paying the tax liability on the gain by 12 months.
+CGT for 2019/20 is payable on 31 January 2021.
+You could delay a significant disposal until after 5 April 2020 to delay paying the tax liability on the gain by 12 months (but not a disposal of residential property – see below).

 Sometimes shares and assets that you own become worthless.
 Should this occur, you can crystallise the loss without disposing of the asset by making a negligible value claim.
 In some circumstances, you can backdate the loss claim to either of the two tax years before the one in which the claim is made to offset the loss against gains arising in that earlier year.